Parties, Partisanship & Cooperation

 Does Polarization Lead to Less Support for Democratic Norms?

 Although affective polarization, or the extent to which members of one political party harbor negative feelings toward members of the other, has been on the rise in recent decades, we still do not know much about its political consequences.
 In a recent working paper, IPR political scientist James Druckman looks at one of its potentially dangerous effects—that of eroding Americans’ belief in democratic norms and values.
 Druckman and his co-authors surveyed nearly 4,000 Americans, selected randomly via the internet, to determine their levels of affective polarization.
 They also gauged their support for the separation of powers and the right to free speech, among others.
 They find that high support for democratic norms predicts liberal policy positions, suggesting that the Democratic Party, at least at this moment, is seen as the “pro-norm” party.
 This matches their finding that those Democrats who hold less negative views of Republicans tend also to have less liberal policy positions and to be less supportive of democratic norms.
 The researchers observe that voters seem to view democratic norms as “just another partisan issue,” suggesting a need for more widespread civic education about the importance of democratic norms.
-Druckman is the Payson S. Wild Professor of Political Science.
+Druckman is the Payson S. Wild Professor of Political Science and IPR associate director.